Didsbury, Alberta: History

 The town is named after the township of Didsbury, which is now a suburban area of Manchester, England.
-The first settlers were German Mennonites who left their homes in Pennsylvania following the American Revolution and emigrated Waterloo County in Ontario.
+The first settlers were German Mennonites who left their homes in Pennsylvania following the American Revolution and emigrated to Waterloo County in Ontario.
 They were granted the area around Didsbury in 1894 by the government of Sir John A. Macdonald.

 Original settlement in the area was sparse, and this in part explains the initial slow development of the town-site as a service centre.
 The first concern of the Mennonite settlers was to build a church; and the primary task of the settlers was to create farmsteads.
 Settlement prior to the post-1900 land rush was limited to the small group who came west in 1894.

-1897 saw the arrival of the Canadian Pacific Railway, which pushed forward the town's development.
-The CPR constructed a station in the town in 1904.
+1891 saw the arrival of the Calgary and Edmonton Railway (C&ER), which pushed forward the town's development.
+The Canadian Pacific Railway, which had absorbed the C&ER, constructed a station in the town in 1904.
 Didsbury was incorporated as a village in 1905 and as a town on September 6, 1906.

 Fires in 1914 and 1924 destroyed the early "boomtown" commercial streetscape and led to the passing by Town Council of a bylaw which required masonry construction for all new downtown commercial buildings.
-Many of these brick buildings stand today.
+Many of these brick buildings stand as of 2005.

+On July 1, 2023, a large EF4 tornado caused severe damage just south of the town.